Hebrew words of praise

 This word primarily means to make music because his steadfast heart had reason to trust the Lord, therefore he could anticipate the sunrise with songs of praise even in the midst of trials.

 This word is used for formal addresses, like award ceremonies or formal nomination speeches.
-It is fitting that the example is drawn from Psalm 22, which is the first of three messianic songs about the Lord.
-Psalm 22 is about the Good Shepherd dying for his sheep.
-Psalm 23 is about the Great Shepherd living for his sheep.
-Psalm 24 is about the Chief Shepherd returning in glory for his sheep.
+It is fitting that the example is drawn from Psalms 22, which is the first of three messianic songs about the Lord.
+Psalms 22 is about the Good Shepherd dying for his sheep.
+Psalms 23 is about the Great Shepherd living for his sheep.
+Psalms 24 is about the Chief Shepherd returning in glory for his sheep.
 This verse has been repeated thousands of times by worship leaders describing God as enthroned on the praises of his people.
 But all other formal addresses pale in comparison to praising God on his throne.

 There are many encouragements to come to God for help in time of need throughout the Bible.
 But this word is different, it implies complete surrender to adoration and respect.
 It draws the picture of kneeling before the king.
 And it is fitting that the example is drawn from Psalms 103-106, which praise the Lord for several reasons but do not contain any requests to the Lord.